jibeproject/matsim-jibe/README.md

 - **Mode** (walk, bike, or car)
 - **Disutility** (short, fast, or jibe)
 - [optional] **Marginal cost overrides** (only applicable if using jibe disutility)
-- **decay function** (isochrone or hansen)
+- **decay function** (cumulative or exponential)
-- **cutoff** time and/or distance (optional for hansen decay function, but at least one must be specified for isochrone decay)
+- **cutoff** time and/or distance (optional for exponential decay function, but at least one must be specified for cumulative decay)
-- **beta** (hansen decay parameter, for hansen decay function only.
-If beta is not provided, the code will estimate a beta parameter based on TRADS survey data for the mode and purposes specified)
+- **beta** (decay parameter for exponential decay function.
+If not provided, the code will estimate a beta parameter based on travel survey data for the mode and purposes specified)

 Further instructions on specifying accessibility properties are given in the accessibility properties file.